SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Immortal Evil

 Across countless cultures and ancestries, olothec feature in nightmares and temple friezes alike.
 While their origins are obscure and may never be known, their hatred of the mundane world and every living thing in it is well recorded.
 Olothec channel psionic energy beyond any mortal power, surpassing even the voiceless talkers.
-To them, a living creature who can't reshape their own flesh is repugnant, an unnatural abomination requiring eradication-or transformation.
+To them, a living creature who can't reshape their own flesh is repugnant, an unnatural abomination requiring eradication—or transformation.

 ### Agents of Chaos

 Olothec consider the primordial chaos that spawned them as the ideal state of existence.
 They have long warred against the voiceless talkers, loathing their constant manipulation and refinement of evolutionary forces.
-Where olothec lair in forgotten sea tunnels and beneath ancient ruins, they surround themselves with slime servants-humanoids, beasts, horrors, and others, all devolved to a perfect physical and mental state.
+Where olothec lair in forgotten sea tunnels and beneath ancient ruins, they surround themselves with slime servants—humanoids, beasts, horrors, and others, all devolved to a perfect physical and mental state.

 ### Primordial Form